jasalgad/date_a_scientist/GitHub/GitHubCODECADEMY/OKCupid-Date-A-Scientist-Starter/README.md

 The data is highly useful for making predictions.
 However, to accurately max prediction rate," it is essential to carefully select the features that will be studied in the model.

-Our analysis reveals that 50% of the individuals are single, unemployed, and aged between 25 and 45.
-The average income is approximately €57,362, and the majority are men.
+Our analysis reveals that 50% of the individuals are single, unemployed, and MAYORITY aged between 25-45, with a mean income $26.545.
+The average income is approximately $57.362, and the majority are men.

-There are significant differences in drug consumption, with men consuming more drugs than women.
+There is a significant difference in drug consumption between genders, with men exhibiting a higher frequency of drug use than women.

 Regarding religion prediction, the accuracy across all models studied—Decision Tree Classifier, Random Forest Classifier, and K-Nearest Neighbors (KNN)—is around 25%.
 This indicates that while the current models provide some insight, further study of all features and proper grouping of relevant words in the ten features could potentially improve the score.